nasa-jpl/open-source-rover/parts_list/extra_parts.md

   * You'll also need a charger for the battery.
 Make sure it can support the battery you bought.
 For the Zeee options, [this model from Amazon](https://www.amazon.com/Hobby-Fans-Professional-Balance-Discharger/dp/B09XC91BWJ/ref=sr_1_6?keywords=LiPo+charger&qid=1690484744&sr=8-6) will work.
   * Consider getting a fireproof battery bag.
 LiPo batteries are extremely flammable/explosive and a fire caused by a battery is extremely difficult to put out.
   * You'll also need a way to connect your battery to the PCB via a XT30 connector (MH-FC) which depends on the battery you get.
 Often these come with the charger for the battery
-* A Raspberry Pi 3 or 4.
-Other options may work as well, but we recommend starting here.
+* A Raspberry Pi 3, 4, or 5 and SD card for the operating system.
+For the 4 or 5, any amount of RAM should work just fine.
+Note that only the 5 has two full serial interfaces and thus is the only model that can connect to the motor controllers (Roboclaws) and run bluetooth at the same time.

 > (*) The reason you need 14V is that the 12V regulator needs a [dropout voltage](https://www.pololu.com/product/2855#dropout) on top of the output voltage in order to provide 12V.
 A 12V battery will not work adequately.